Elective Course definition

 Elective Course or ‘Elective’ means any course offered within the same or another curriculum, other than compulsory courses in the candidate’s degree curriculum, that can be taken by the candidate in order to complete the credit requirements of the degree curriculum.

-Elective Course means an optional course that is to be selected by a student out of a menu of such courses offered by the Economics department.
+Elective Course means an optional course to be selected by a student out of such courses offered in the same Department/Centre.
+The Department may limit the total number of students who may opt for any elective course.